The Umbrella Policy - What does it do?

 Typically, insurance agents sell an umbrella policy in conjunction with auto and homeowners coverage.
 You can usually add $1 million-plus of liability insurance for a few hundred dollars per year, and a multiple-policy discounts often can be had.
 One tactic insurance pros suggest: raise deductibles on auto and homeowners policies, and use the premium savings to pay for umbrella coverage.

-Check out this nifty infographic from our insurance partner Safeco which illustrates how an umbrella policy protects you.
+Check out this short video from our partner Travelers Insurance which illustrates how an umbrella policy protects you.

 What does primary insurance pay for?
 Liability insurance under auto and homeowners policies pays expenses (for example, an injured person’s medical care, rehabilitation and lost wages) because the policyholder was at fault through negligent actions.
 Liability coverage also pays for costs of defending against a claim or lawsuit.